No. 18576, ‘B’ Company, 13th Battalion, Royal Irish Rifles

 His mother, Sarah O’Neill, died of myocarditis on 11 May 1917 (aged 48).
 Three days earlier, on 8 May 1917, her son Samuel died of tuberculosis (aged 16).
 Rifleman James Alexander O’Neill (No. 18577), then stationed at Newtownards Military Camp, was with each of them when they died.

-Corporal John O’Neill (No. 18576) is commemorated on the Thiepval Memorial in France; on Newtownards and District War Memorial and in the PCI Roll of Honour for Greenwell Street Presbyterian Church Newtownards.
+Corporal John O’Neill (No. 18576) is commemorated on the Thiepval Memorial in France; on Newtownards and District War Memorial; on the family grave headstone in Movilla Cemetery, and in the PCI Roll of Honour for Greenwell Street Presbyterian Church Newtownards.